The first blog in our Fentanyl Uncovered series explores the history of fentanyl and what makes it different from other opioids.

 The Modern Crisis of Illicit Fentanyl

-As regulatory organizations have worked to reduce the amount of fentanyl being prescribed, the illicit drug trade has begun producing and distributing fentanyl and fentanyl analogues.
+As regulatory organizations have worked to reduce the amount of fentanyl being prescribed, the illicit drug trade has begun producing and distributing fentanyl and fentanyl analogs.
 Much of the illicit fentanyl currently sold in the United States originates from fentanyl precursors made in factories overseas.
 Fentanyl precursors are essentially chemical ingredients used to synthesize the drug.
-The precursors are typically purchased by drug cartels who use them to make fentanyl and fentanyl analogues.
+The precursors are typically purchased by drug cartels who use them to make fentanyl and fentanyl analogs.
 These drugs are often used to lace other drugs like heroin or cocaine, or are pressed in counterfeit pill presses and sold as other opioids like oxycodone or hydrocodone.

 Why is Fentanyl So Dangerous?